Heart and Blood Conditions

 Symptoms of Double Outlet Right Ventricle

-In many patients, double outlet right ventricle allows oxygen-poor (blue) blood to leave the right ventricle through the aorta and get pumped out to your child’s body.
+In many patients, double outlet right ventricle allows oxygen-poor (blue) blood to leave the right ventricle through the aorta and get pumped out to your child's body.
 So this heart defect causes symptoms linked to lower-than-normal oxygen supply.
 Your child may appear to have bluish skin, for example.

 Your child may have symptoms like these:

 - Bluish skin, lips or nailbeds (cyanosis) or pale skin

 - Fast breathing or working hard to breathe